ng-alain/delon/docs/faq.en-US.md

 Two situations:

 - Using `cnpm` to install dependencies, you will not be able to find style files.
-This is because `cnpm` is in the form of a soft link path, which causes the `ng-zorro-antd` folder name to change, so it is recommended to use the `npm` install dependency package instead.
+This is because `cnpm` is in the form of a soft link path, which causes the `ng-zorro-antd` folder name to change, so it is recommended to use the `yarn` install dependency package instead.
 - The `ng-zorro-antd` version is too old to cause some components to fail to load into the appropriate style

 ### How to use Taobao source correctly?